Barberio Advisors

 In the early 2000’s I led an initiative to start the Mainstreet School of the Arts, which is now PiM Arts High School in Eden Prairie, to meet a growing demand for education rooted in the arts.
 This effort was to further meet the demand for quality arts programming in the western suburbs.

-Since leaving Stages Theatre, I have worked with many inspiring organizations and individuals.
+Since leaving Stages Theatre in 2005, I have worked with many inspiring organizations and individuals.
 I served as the executive director of three nonprofits: A dance education organization in Washington, D.C., a private K-5 Jewish elementary school, and a Reform synagogue in the Twin Cities.
 I have also built a strong coaching and facilitation practice.

 My work as an advisor has taken many forms over my career, but my purpose to help people find and build character has remained constant throughout the many different roles I have had and the organizations I have advised.
 Today, working at the intersection of arts and commerce, I enjoy being of help to emerging and established artists and arts entrepreneurs.